fr0st-iwnl/sh-toolbox/Keybindings/README.md

 The configuration files are stored in:
 - `~/.config/sh-toolbox/keybinds.conf` - Your keybinding definitions **(Use this file to configure your keybindings)**
+<br> After making changes, don't forget to run `keybind reload` to apply the new configuration.
 - `~/.config/sxhkd/sxhkdrc` - The generated sxhkd configuration

 ## 🔗 Dependencies